cfluke/allskyVR/README.md

 # Troubleshooting

 - Can't navigate?
 You may need to active WebGL in your browser.
 For information on supported browsers see: https://get.webgl.org/get-a-webgl-implementation/

+# Version History

+The initial commit of <tt>allskyVR</tt> contains minimal inline comments.
+The emphasis has been on getting a working system available for testing.